440 Huntington Avenue

 Boston, MA 02115

-Elin Carstensdottir is a PhD student studying game user research and interactive narrative at Northeastern University’s College of Computer and Information Science, advised by Professor Magy Seif El-Nasr.
-Elin’s research focuses on game user research and user experience design, specifically for interactive narrative systems and game interfaces.
+Elin Carstensdottir is a PhD student studying game user experience, interactive narrative, and game design support tools at Northeastern University’s College of Computer and Information Science, advised by Professor Magy Seif El-Nasr.
+Elin’s research focuses on user experience design and automated playtesting, specifically for interactive narrative systems and game interfaces.
 Her research has included work on virtual conversation agents, and human behavior simulations among other topics.
-She is in the Playable Innovative Technologies Laboratory and has worked on several game user research related projects in addition to conversation agent research.
+She is in the Playable Innovative Technologies Laboratory and has worked on several game user research projects in addition to conversation agent research.
 She is interested in examining the various ways specific design elements of interactive narrative interfaces and mechanics in video games impact the player experience.
 Elin earned her bachelor’s degree in computer science from Reykjavik University in Iceland.

 - BSc in Computer Science, Reykjavik University – Iceland